anstylian/ethereum-p2p-handshake/README.md

 To build the project using `nix` you can run `nix build`.

 To generate the docs you can uses `nix build .#ethereum-p2p-handshake.doc`.

+## Pending

+Because this not a project for production, I didn't used my own errors in the library.
+As a future work the library could be expand with its own error type.